I'm a huge fan of recipes that make life easier and this Sheet Pan Pumpkin Pie Pancakes is one of those recipes.

 Pumpkin spice is the ultimate fall flavor and these Pumpkin Spice Pancakes will satisfy all your autumn flavor desires.
 They also make a great autumn breakfast or brunch or Thanksgiving weekend brunch!
 I love to add whipping cream, chopped walnuts and little more cinnamon and caramel sundae sauce to them.
 You can use sugar-free caramel sauce to keep the calories/points down if you wish (I just don't use artificial sweeteners, myself).

-I love sheet pan pancakes because they are a great shortcut way of making pancakes.
-There is no standing over a hot stove and flipping pancake after pancake, one at a time, while everyone else is already eating.
+I love sheet pan pumpkin pancakes because they are a great shortcut way of making traditional pancakes.
+There is no standing over a hot stove and flipping pancake after pancake, one at a time as you would with regular pancakes, while everyone else is already eating.
 Just pop them in the oven for a few minutes or make them ahead.
 These also freeze really well.
-And they are ideal for a casual weekend breakfast, feeding a crowd or bringing along to a breakfast potluck!
+And these pumpkin pie pancakes are ideal for a casual weekend breakfast, feeding a crowd or bringing along to a breakfast potluck!

-Give my Rum & Raisin Sheet Pan Pancakes a try too- they are also divine....
+Give my Sheet Pan Chocolate Chip Pancakes (shown below) and my Rum & Raisin Sheet Pan Pancakes a try too- they are also divine....

-If you're looking for a great way to use pumpkin puree, then give these Sheet Pan Pumpkin Pie Recipes a try!
+If you're looking for a great way to use pumpkin puree or a pumpkin pancakes recipe that's easy, then give this healthy Pumpkin Pie Pancake recipe a try!

 Ingredients